stanwood/Macchiato_iOS/README.md

 3. Setting `navigation` action to support the test case

 	The navigation is a collection of navigation actions.
 We need to set navigation items to navigation to what we want to test.
-For example, let's set navigation items accoring to the example above.
+For example, let's set navigation items according to the example above.

 	Let's assume this view is on: